+† p <.1, * p < .05, ** p < .01.
+Significance is calculated using approximate t-test.

 Our results show that leadership effectiveness values at the glocal identity type corner (Point A) and marginal identity type corner (point C) were significantly higher than at the global identity type corner (Point B, p<.05) and marginally significantly higher than at the local identity type corner (Point D, p<.10).
 Results for the individual consideration criterion were similar for the differences between the glocal identity type corner and the global identity type corner (p<.05) and the local identity type corner (p<.10).
 A marginal difference was found between the marginal identity type corner and the global identity type corner (p<.10), and no significant difference was found between the marginal identity type corner and the local identity type corner (although significance was close to marginality, p<.12).
 There was also no significant difference between the values of the balanced identity corners (glocal and marginal identity types), nor between the unbalanced identity corners (global and local identity types), for both leadership effectiveness and individual consideration criteria.
 Next, we tested curvature significance of the four interest lines that form the edges of the response surface and that connect the unbalanced identity corners with the balanced identity corners (lines B-A, D-A, C-B, D-C), and the significance of the curvatures of the two diagonal lines (fit line- A-C, misfit lines B-D).
 Results revealed that the curvature was significantly negative for the lines between the local and marginal identity type corners (line D-C) and between the global and glocal identity type corners (line B-A), indicating that the surface curves downward in a concave manner for both perceived leadership effectiveness (B=-.12, p<.05) and individual consideration (B=-.11, p<.05).

 -------------------------------

-Insert Figure 3 and Figure 4 about here
+Insert Fig 3 and Fig 4 about here

 -------------------------------

+Fig 3.
+The four identity types as predictors of leadership effectiveness.

+Fig 4.
+The four identity types as predictors of individual consideration.

 Since the curvatures of these two lines were significant, we further tested tangent slopes at particular points (see Table 4).
 We found that the tangent slopes at the interest line between the local and marginal identity type corners (where global identity is fixed at a value of -2), were not significant for either leadership effectiveness or individual consideration when X (local identity) values were equal to -2,-1, and 0.
-However, the tangent slopes were marginally significant for individual consideration and significant for leadership effectiveness when local identity was equal to 1, and were significant for both of them when local identity was equal to 2 and 3 (see Figures 5-6 and Table 4).
+However, the tangent slopes were marginally significant for individual consideration and significant for leadership effectiveness when local identity was equal to 1, and were significant for both of them when local identity was equal to 2 and 3 (see Fig 5, Fig 6, and Table 4).
 These lines, which demonstrate a concave shape, indicate that when the degree of discrepancy (i.e., unbalance) between global and local identity is low, there is no significant change in the level of leadership effectiveness and individual consideration.
 When the discrepancy is, however, high (global identity is equal to -2 and local identity is equal to 1, 2, or 3), a decrease is observed in both leadership effectiveness and individual consideration.

 -------------------------------

 Insert Table 4 about here

 -------------------------------

+Table 4

+Wald Tests for Slopes of Tangents Along Edges of Response Surfaces